chriswickens/Assignment-5/README.md

 ![print or email tickets](https://github.com/chriswickens/Assignment-5/blob/master/designs/XYZpurchaseComplete.png?raw=true)

-Whatever choice you make, we can scan the tickets right from your email at the movie theatre!
+Whatever choice you make, we can scan the tickets right from your phone at the movie theatre!

 That's it, you're done ordering your movie tickets!